lfe/olp/README.md

 ## Introduction [&#x219F;](#contents)

-OLP is the Open LFE Platform, an OTP-style release build of LFE and supported community libraries, packaged together in the same way that the Erlang Runtime System and various Erlang libraries are packaged together.
+OLP is the OLP LFE Platform, an OTP-style release build of LFE and supported community libraries, packaged together in the same way that the Erlang Runtime System and various Erlang libraries are packaged together.